 Want it to ship Express Post even if you've got Free Shipping?
 No problem!
 You can add this option for just $4.50 instead of the usual $10.95.

 Our shipping price is a flat rate of $8 for any order through our site under $75.
 Free shipping is automatically applied for all orders over $75.

 Signature on Delivery is available as an option for all packages at a cost of $2.95.

 Australia Post recently altered their delivery methods and now will do a "Safe Drop" for all parcels that do not include Signature on Delivery.
 If your postal delivery person does a Safe Drop and your item goes missing, unfortunately this can only be chased up with Australia Post by the recipient (yourself) and not the sender (us).
 Contact Australia Post on 13 76 78 with your tracking number to follow up missing items.
 You can request a photo of the item and where it was left from Australia Post.

 Your package is dispatched from our warehouse in Collingwood, Victoria.
-We use Australia Post Express Post and in most cases you will see your order one day after dispatch if you live in a major metropolitan area in your state.
+We use Australia Post and in most cases you will see your order one day after dispatch if you live in a major metropolitan area in your state and choose Express Post.

-To give you some idea of when you can expect your order, here's the average shipping times for each capital city in Australia (if you place your order before 9.00 am EST - otherwise add an extra day if you order after that time).
+To give you some idea of when you can expect your order if you choose Express Post, here's the average shipping times for each capital city in Australia (if you place your order before 9.00 am EST - otherwise add an extra day if you order after that time).

 Melbourne: Next Day

 Brisbane: Next Day

 Perth: 2 days